NEOMED Increases Access and Affordability to Education with Education for Service Scholarships

 The National Health Service Corps (NHSC) is committed to improving the health of the nation’s underserved.
 Communities, health care facilities, health professionals, the Ohio Department of Health Primary Care Office, and the NHSC work together to increase access to care in the state of Ohio through scholarships, students to service, and loan repayment programs.

-Learn more about NEOMED’s Education for Service initiative.
+Learn more about NEOMED’s scholarship opportunities.